Reece-06/Global-Stride-E-Commerce/README.md

-# 🏃‍♂️ RunGear E-Commerce Website
+# 🏃‍♂️ Global Strides E-Commerce Website

 Welcome to **RunGear**, an e-commerce website dedicated to providing high-quality running equipment for runners of all levels around the world.